We all are familiar with the word magnet and so with the term magnetic materials. In general, it is known that every matter is magnetic.

 The arrangement of the charges in the atomic structure of the material is responsible for the magnetic property exhibited by them.

 Generally, all those materials that experience an attractive force when placed near magnets are known as magnetic materials.

 Here, in this article, we will see the categories in which magnetic materials are categorized.

 Magnetic Classification of Materials

-The various classifications of magnetic materials are done on the basis of response provided by these materials when present near a magnetic field.
+The various classifications of magnetic materials are done on the basis of the response provided by these materials when present near a magnetic field.

 This depends on the level of interaction present between atomic magnetic moments.
 As sometimes the interaction is almost negligible while sometimes it is quite strong.

 Hence, these are classified as: